Castaway Cay Guide & Tips

-You’ll want to take your Key to the World card with you when you exit the ship (to get back on!), but theoretically you could leave everything else.
-We don’t recommend that–packing a small day bag without any valuables in it to ‘guard’ your beach chairs is a good idea–but you could.
+You’ll want to take your Key to the World card and an ID with you when you exit the ship.
+In addition to that, we recommend packing a small day bag without any valuables in it to ‘guard’ your beach chairs is a good idea–but you could.

-As soon as you get off the ship, you can pick up towels, and pass by the old gas station and post office (make sure to send something from here–they have a special Disney postmark) as you head towards the trams to get to the Family Beach and Serenity Bay, the adult-only beach.
+As soon as you get off the ship, pick up towels, and pass by the old gas station and post office (make sure to send something from here–they have a special Disney postmark) as you head towards the trams to get to the Family Beach and Serenity Bay, the adult-only beach.
 Alternatively, you can take the walking trail to fully explore Castaway Cay, which has its own touches of Disney details.

 Some of my best memories of the island are just its sense of place that I soaked up as I wandered around and explored the environments.
 It’s not as heavy on Imagineering as Typhoon Lagoon, likely because Disney wanted to strike a balance in making it appeal to Disney fans and ‘serious’ cruisers, but there is a ton to see, and plenty of Easter eggs.

-I highly recommend walking out to Serenity Bay and taking the shuttle back at some point during your day at Castaway Cay, even if you don’t plan on enjoying the adult beach.
+We recommend walking to Serenity Bay and taking the shuttle back at some point during your day at Castaway Cay, even if you don’t plan on enjoying the adult beach.
 This is because you’ll the Imagineered-highlights all the way there, and then get to see additional details on the ride back over the runway.
 The walk really isn’t that bad, and can actually be faster than the trams.

 As for the real life backstory of Castaway Cay?
 It was previously known as Gorda Cay and was literally overtaken by an American businessman named Frank Barber used the on the airstrip as a hub for smuggling drugs into the United States, before ultimately being arrested.
 If you ask, some Crew Members will give you this real backstory to the island, although it is not the Disney-approved backstory, for obvious reasons.